sealerio/sealer/docs/site/src/zh/reference/clusterfile.md

      - 172.20.126.9
 ```

 Automatically apply ali cloud server for installation, the provider is `ALI_CLOUD`.
-Or using container for installation，the provider is `CONTAINER`:
+Or using container for installation, the provider is `CONTAINER`:

 ```yaml
 apiVersion: sealer.aliyun.com/v1alpha1